Kristine12716/luminor-technical-assessment/README.md

 ## 📝 License

-This project is for educational and demonstration purposes. # luminor-technical-assessment
+This project is for Lumonor bank AGA role technical assessment and demonstration purposes. # luminor-technical-assessment